All Episodes

 If there are enough terrorist attacks, they might change their security posture pretty dramatically.

-Uh that doesn't get reported in this country because we're we're supposed to be told, you know, this was it's a one-off, it just happened, bad things happened, or mass shootings here too, has nothing to do with anything.
+That doesn't get reported in this country because we're supposed to be told, it's a one-off.

-But the moment you look at lethality and also attempts to create massive lethality, kill dozens, perhaps hundreds, maybe even thousands of people attempts to do so, nothing even comes close to the uh jihadist menace.
+But the moment you look at lethality and also attempts to create massive lethality, kill dozens, perhaps hundreds, maybe even thousands of people attempts to do so, nothing even comes close to the jihadist menace.

 It is far and away number one in the category.

-Well, why why do we have all this?
+Why do we have all this?

 Why do we go through all these processes?

-And so then to just look at the casualty figures or look at uh successful terrorist attacks in this country, absent that context, yeah, sure, you could make this sort of case.
+And so then to just look at the casualty figures or look at successful terrorist attacks in this country, absent that context, yeah, sure, you could make this sort of case.

-They'll say, Well, it's been a while since there's been a successful attack.
+They'll say, well, it's been a while since there's been a successful attack.

-Well, each time they have to roll up a cell, you know, we're essentially they're they're getting to some degree they're getting lucky in this case it's because of a walk-in.
+Each time they have to roll up a cell, you know, we're essentially, they're getting, to some degree, they're getting lucky.

-Otherwise, you probably would have had five or ten, or who knows how many more of these either ISIS affiliated and trained or just ISIS-inspired jihadis running around mowing down men, women and children with AK-47s, but wait, Europe doesn't allow guns.
+Otherwise, you probably would have had five or ten or who knows how many more of these either ISIS-affiliated and trained or just ISIS-inspired jihadis running around mowing down men, women, and children with AK-47s.

-Of course they can get their hands on guns because bad guys don't care about laws about guns and building homemade explosives and doing all of this.
+Of course, they can get their hands on guns because bad guys don't care about laws about guns and building homemade explosives and doing all of this.

 It is likely that that would have happened had they not gotten this tip.

-Um but as you look at as you look at this, yeah, there's that concern.
+But as you look at this, yeah, there's that concern.

-Um so that it's very it's understandable we would focus on that.
+So it's understandable we would focus on that.

-But one of the problems with reporting on I uh on on ISIS attacks that were averted is it reminds us of all this, and in this case, media doesn't want to talk about how, yeah, they've used the refugee flow to get in there.
+And in this case, media doesn't want to talk about how, yeah, they've used the refugee flow to get in there.

 You mean that having open borders can make you more vulnerable from a national security perspective?

-You mean that that's actually a a tactic that our worst, most bloodthirsty and maniacal enemies will use to hit us?
+You mean that that's actually a tactic that our worst, most bloodthirsty and maniacal enemies will use to hit us?

 If it's happening in Europe, could it happen here?

-You you mean this is a real problem?
+You mean this is a real problem?

 They got lucky that they rolled up this cell in Germany.